 Any headlamp dipped beam

-That specified by the vehicle or headlamp manufacturer
+That specified by the motorcycle or headlamp manufacturer

-Headlamp with an older style symmetric dipped-beam pattern (see Figure 4-1-2)
+Headlamp with and older-style symmetric dipped-beam pattern (see Figure 4-1-2)

 Headlamp with a modern symmetric or asymmetric dipped-beam pattern and distance from ground to centre of light source (see Figure 4-1-2)

 more than 1.2m

 Figure 4-1-1.
 Dipped beams